Prop Firm Rules

 Adhering to these rules and guidelines is essential for maintaining your account's standing with FTMO.
 Engaging in prohibited practices can lead to actions ranging from the removal of conflicting positions to the termination of the account and cessation of cooperation.
 For the most detailed and up-to-date information, please refer to FTMO’s official FAQ and Terms & Conditions.

-To maintain a fair and secure trading environment, DP Funded has established specific rules and guidelines.
+To maintain a fair and secure trading environment, Blue Guardian has established specific rules and guidelines, including certain prohibited practices.
 Below is an overview of the most pertinent information:

 1. Prohibited Trading Practices